xaaha/hulak/README.md

 ### `getFile`

-Gets the file content as string and dumps it in context.
+Gets the file content as string and dumps the entire file content in context.
 It takes file path as an argument.
+Do not use `getFile` action to pass token in auth header.

 ```yaml
 # example